kubernetes/community/contributors/guide/non-code-contributions.md

 *If you are interested in helping define and structure this work, [check the weekly meeting notes](https://docs.google.com/document/d/1gdFWfkrapQclZ4-z4Lx2JwqKsJjXXUOVoLhBzZiZgSk/edit#) for information on how to get involved.
 You can also find us in the SIG Contributor Experience [Slack channel](https://kubernetes.slack.com/messages/sig-contribex).*

-*All contributors welcome, new and old!*
+*All contributors are welcome, new and old!*

 ### What is this?